lewir101/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 ## Checklist for Cooperations with CMML

-:bulb: Our department is only able to accept and process the samples if the following checklist is fulfilled:
+To ensure a smooth sample transfer and fast introduction of samples into our analysis pipeline, please make sure that the following points apply to your samples __before you submit the samples to the facility:

 1. Read the [User regulation ("Nutzerordnung")](https://www.plant-biochemistry.hhu.de/facilities/metabolic-profiling/nutzerordnung).
 1. Setup a [DataHUB account](https://register.nfdi4plants.org).